rronan/ChessTransformer/README.md

 We train the model for 1 epoch on a RTX-4090, which takes approx. 24h.

-We use a MSE loss for the evaluation prediction and a NLL for the best move prediction.
-We set the loss to `evaluation_loss + 0.5 * move_loss`, so that losses are both losses balanced and the scale in similar to the one from GPT-2 (ln(50257) ~= 10).
-We use a batch size of `512`, linear warmup for 2000 steps, then cosine annealing until the end of the training.
+We use Mean Square Error for evaluation prediction and Negative Log-Likelihood for best move prediction.
+We set the loss to `evaluation_loss + 0.5 * move_loss`, so that loss scale in similar to the one from GPT-2 (ln(50257) ~= 10).
+We use a batch size of `512`, linear warmup for 2000 steps and cosine annealing until the end of the training.

-On the validation dataset, we obtain a loss of `0.21` on evaluation and `1.56` on move prediction.
+On validation set, we obtain a loss of `0.21` on evaluation and `1.56` on move prediction.

 The curves look like this: